 4. Pricing Models:

-A variety of pricing models are available across different Headless CMS platforms.
+A variety of pricing models are available across different popular Headless CMS platforms.
 Choose one that aligns with your project’s budget and scale.

 Consider how pricing scales with increased usage, storage, and traffic.
 For startups or smaller projects, a cost-effective solution with a flexible pricing plan may be preferable.
 Enterprise-level projects might require a more premium service.